Introducing Our New At-Home Blood Tests: The Well Woman & The Well Man!

 Being deficient in vitamin D is linked with low energy levels.
 On top of that, there’s even a correlation between low vitamin D and l sleep disorders, which could mean less rest, lower sleep quality or general sleepiness (3).

 The good news is that if you're low in vitamin D, supplementation can make you noticeably less tired and fatigued (4).
-You can check your vitamin D levels with Ivie's quick finger prick test.
+You can check your vitamin D levels with H&B&Me's quick finger prick test.

 5. Vitamin B12 deficiency